vwlau/eink-cal/README.md

 It takes about a minute for the script to update the e-ink screen so a clock functionality was not included or considered.

+## How it works

+* epd7in5.py and epdconfig.py are files provided by Waveshare that are necessary to interface with the e-ink
+* g_cal.py searches for all events titled "Work" from today and tomorrow from Google Calendar
+* weather.py gets the weather forecast for today and tomorrow from Darksky
+* draw_cal.py defines some functions that are helpful for drawing different aspects of the calendar.
+It is also responsible for drawing the bottom left calendar view and right half two day view.
+* ei_cal.py ties the above scripts together and draws the top left of the screen (date, weather icons, weather info).
+* ei_cal_test.py functions exactly the same as ei_cal but instead of outputing the drawn image to the e-ink screen, it displays the drawn image to the default image viewer.
+Used for debugging on a computer.
+* quickstart.py is a lightly edited version of the one provided by Google in a tutorial mentioned below

 ## Setup

 Get a local clone of this project